bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

     **Pluggable**

     You can subscribe to events and use webhooks.

-    **Cloud by cloud**

-    `Your Access Token`_ will let you access to one cloud information and data at the time.
+It's the easiest way to provide automation.

 Use it when you need to have a scheduled response to an event and launch a script depending on this response.

 ..
-IMPORTANT:: titre
-    You cannot access as a user, therefore you cannot:
+IMPORTANT:: You cannot access as a user, therefore you cannot:

     * do any impersonation
-    * manager fine granularity with access rights
+    * manage fine granularity with access rights
+    * Share data with other application using BIMData

 When use a user impersonation?